LSNJLAW SM

 Lewdness (N.J.S.A.
 2C:14-4)

 Lewdness is when a person does something “flagrantly lewd and offensive” in front of another person who would not want to see the offensive act.
-A common example of this is a person who exposes his or her private parts for their own gratification to a non-consenting person.
+A common example of this is a person who exposes their private parts for their own pleasure to a non-consenting person.

 Criminal trespass (N.J.S.A.
 2C:18-3)

 If someone enters or hides out in a house or other building and does not have permission to be there, that person may be guilty of criminal trespass.
-The person must also know that he or she did not have permission to be there.
+They must know that they did not have permission to be there.

-If someone tells a person they cannot be on the property; or there is a guard keeping people out of a building or part of a building, a sign telling people not to enter, or a fence or locked door blocking people from entering; and a person ignores the signs, locked doors, fences, or security guard and enters anyway, that person may be guilty of criminal trespass.
+If the person is told they cannot be on the property, or there is a guard or sign keeping people out of the building or telling people not to enter, or there is a fence or locked door blocking people from entering, and a person ignores the signs, locked doors, fences, or security guard and enters anyway, that person may be guilty of criminal trespass.

 Homicide (N.J.S.A.
 2C:11-1 to 2C:11-4)

-Homicide is the crime of one person causing the death of another person.
-An attempted homicide may be part of a final restraining order hearing.
+Homicide is when one person kills another person.
+An attempted homicide may be a crime of domestic violence for the purpose of a restraining order hearing.

 Criminal Coercion (N.J.S.A.
 2C:13-5)

-Criminal coercion means that someone tries to make you do something or tries to stop you from doing something by threatening you that they will: hurt you or someone else, commit a crime, accuse someone else of committing a crime, expose a secret that would damage your reputation or your credit, testify or not testify in court, or do something to damage your health, safety, career, or personal relationships.
+Criminal coercion means that someone tries to make the victim do something or tries to stop the victim from doing something by threatening that they will: hurt the victim or someone else, commit a crime, accuse someone else of committing a crime, expose a secret that would damage the victim’s reputation or credit, testify or not testify in court, or do something to damage the victim’s health, safety, career, or personal relationships.
 Criminal coercion is more than just a threat.
-The threat must be connected to trying to force you to do something.
+The threat must be connected to trying unlawfully to force the victim’s behavior.

 Robbery (N.J.S.A.
 2C:15-1)

-Robbery occurs when someone steals something from you while at the same time hurting you, threatening to hurt you, using force, or committing or threatening to commit certain other crimes.
+Robbery occurs when someone steals something from a victim while at the same time hurting them, threatening to hurt them, using force, or committing or threatening to commit certain other crimes.

 Contempt of a domestic violence restraining order (N.J.S.A.
 2C:29-9)

-If you already have a temporary restraining order or a final restraining order and the abuser calls, emails, texts, shows up at your home or work, or in any way contacts you, that is a violation of the restraining order.
+If someone already has a temporary restraining order or a final restraining order and the abuser calls, emails, texts, shows up at their home or work, or in any way contacts them, that is a violation of the restraining order.
 The violation should result in the arrest of the abuser.
-In the case of a temporary restraining order, the violation would allow you to go to court to amend (add information to) the temporary restraining order by including contempt of a domestic violence order as an additional crime for the court to consider in the trial for the final restraining order.
+In the case of a temporary restraining order, the violation would also allow the victim to go to court to amend (add information to) the temporary restraining order by including contempt of a domestic violence order as an additional crime for the court to consider in the trial for the final restraining order.

 Cyber-harassment (N.J.S.A.
 2C:15-1)

-Cyber-harassment is when someone threatens online to harm you or your property or someone else or their property.
-It is also when someone posts, comments, requests, suggests or proposes any “indecent” or “obscene” material about you with the intent to emotionally harm you or place you in fear of physical or emotional harm.
-If someone uses Facebook, Instagram, Snapchat or another online forum to threaten you with harm or if someone posts intimate photographs of you online or threatens to do so, they may be committing cyber-harassment.
+Cyber-harassment is when someone threatens online to harm a person or their property.
+It is also when someone posts, comments, requests, suggests or proposes any “indecent” or “obscene” material about another person with the intent to emotionally harm them or place them in fear of physical or emotional harm.
+If someone uses Facebook, Instagram, Snapchat or another online forum to threaten another person with harm or if someone posts intimate photographs of another online or threatens to do so, they may be committing cyber-harassment.

 Any other crime involving risk of death or serious bodily injury